HDFGroup/hsds/docs/kubernetes_install_aws.md

 -------------------------

 Kubernetes secrets are used in AWS to make sensitive information available to the service.
-HSDS on AWS utilizes the following secrets:

-1. user-password: username/password list
+HSDS on AWS utilizes the following secret: user-password: username/password list
-2. aws-auth-keys: the AWS access key and secret key

-HSDS accounts are set by creating the user-password secret (support for authentication using OpenID is pending).
+HSDS accounts are set by creating the user-password secret (alternatively authentication using OpenID or Azure Active Directory can be used, but are not covered in this docuemnt).

 To create the user-password secret, first create a text file with the desired usernames and passwords as follows: